-The current paradigm of quantitative assessment in research started in the 1980’s and was based on the new public management theory which highlights indicators, in order to define excellence of research.
-Thus, based on bibliometric approaches, it became easy for non-scientist people (such as politics, administrative managers) to rank, to compare people and organizations based on a common vocabulary of indicators.
-Gingras (1996) clearly relates what is bibliometry applied to research: he identified negative (mostly when applied to individual assessment) as well as positive aspects of it (to follow temporal dynamics of science).
-Thus, indicators could be useful for specific situations and are still central in assessment procedures.
+The current paradigm of quantitative research assessment emerged in the 1980’s, influenced by the theory of new public management, which emphasizes the use indicators to define research excellence.
+Consequently, employing bibliometric methods made it convenient for non-scientist skateholders, such as politicy makers and administrative managers, to rank, to compare individuals and organizations using a standardized set of indicators.
+Gingras (1996) clearly discusses bibliometry’s application in research, highlighting both negative aspects,particularly when applied to individual assessment, and positive aspects, such as tracking the temporal dynamics of science.
+Hence, while indicators can prove valuable in specific contexts, they continue to play a central in assessment procedures.

-Indicators are very useful for ranking.
-A recent open discussion at DORA centered on the putative negative consequences of rankings in evaluation practices, in relation with a capitalist approach of research activities.
-Krystian Szadkowski has linked the capitalist economy to the way science works (liberalism as a frame for competing for funding research) and to the ranking and prestige of institutions and researchers: everything is intertwined.
-Indeed, there are several examples around the world of govermental wills to “profitable” research, meaning entering the “value for money” in research assessment (e.g. Martin 2011 in England, Gingras and Khelfaoui 2021 for the French medical research).
-However, evaluation could represent a lever to start untangling the knot.
-Ranking is easy, everywhere, partner of capitalist economy, and father of quantitative assessment.
-This is detrimental to public research and several initiatives act to reasoned out the use of ranking.
-We will not here develop the issue of international rankings of universities and research insitutions (since our aim is to put in perspective individual scientist assessment).
-We can however mention the “More Than Our Ranks” (MTOR) initiative (https://inorms.net/more-than-our-rank/) in the frame of the International Network of Research Management Societies (INFORMS) which aims at providing institutions with tools for assessing all their activities independently of rankings.
+Indicators are very valuable tools for ranking.
+A recent open discussion held by DORA focused on the potential negative repercussions of rankings in evaluation practices, particularly in connection with a capitalist approach to research activities.
+Krystian Szadkowski has linked the capitalist economy to the functioning of science, where liberalism provides a framework for competing for research funding and influences the ranking and prestige of institutions and researchers, illustrating the interconnectedness of thse aspects.
+Indeed, there are numerous instances worldwild where goverments prioritize “profitable” research, emphasizing “value for money” in research assessment, as evidenced by examples such as Martin (2011) in England, and the work of Gingras and Khelfaoui (2021) concerning French medical research.
+However, evaluation could serve as a catalyst for unraveling this complexity.
+Ranking, being ubiquitous and intertwined with capitalist economies, is a cornerstone of quantitative assessment methods.
+This poses challenges to public research, prompting several initiatives to advocate for a more thoughtful methods to ranking’s use.
+While we will not delve into the topic of international rankings of universities and research insitutions here (as our focus is on individual scientist assessment), we can highlight initiatives like the “More Than Our Ranks” (MTOR) initiative (https://inorms.net/more-than-our-rank/) within the the International Network of Research Management Societies (INFORMS).
+MTOR aims to equip institutions with tools to evaluate all their activities independently of rankings.

 Peers for a qualitative assessment scientists work

-The challenge today for research organisations, for their managers and for the scientists is to have access to an assessment method more appropriate than a strictly quantitative one.
-The aim is to grasp the « hidden » activities (success, but also difficulties, failures, strategies to overcome problems) of researchers that represent the real work (and not only the results of the work).
-This is the role and responsibilities of peers, who are central to this process.
+The challenge facing research organisations, their managers and scientists today is to adopt an assessment method that is more suitble than strictly quantitative methods.
+The goal is to capture the « hidden » activities of researchers, which includes not only their successes, but also their difficulties, failures and strategies for overcoming obstacles – elements that truly represent their work beyond just the outcomes.
+Peers play a central role in this process, as they bear the responsibility of recognizing and evaluating these aspects.

-Following the decree of 1983, INRAE developed the process of regular scientifist assessement.
-Initially, the elements of evaluation were mainly a report and list of productions analysed by committees (see below) which sent a message to the scientist.
-The scheme is still used today; however, the content and structure of the report and productions have changed and several items as been developped (see below).
-One first major re-orientation occurred when France decided to create a National division for research organization assessements in 2006 (the so-called AERES, which became the HCERES): INRAE decided then to work on adapted criteria for research institutes based on finalized objectives. and this was the first time when multicriteria approach of assessment of scientists appeared, and is still used today (see below).
-This was crucial to follow the evolution of the different activites of a scientist at INRAE.
-Today there are still challenges: integrating assessment of open science pratices, of interdisciplinarity, of scientific integrity and of qualitative assessment, one of the aim of this perspective.
+Following the decree of 1983, INRAE established a process of regular scientifist assessement.
+Initially, the evaluation consisted mainly of a report and list of productions analysed by committees (see below) which provided feedback to the scientists.
+While this framework is still in used today, there have been changes in the content and the structure of the report and productions, with several additional elements being developped (see below).
+One significant reorientation occurred when France established a National division for research organization assessements in 2006, known as AERES, later becoming HCERES).
+INRAE than began developing adapted criteria for research institutes based on finalized objectives.
+This marked the first instance of employing a multi-criteria approach to assess scientists which continues to be utilized today (see below).
+This shift was crucial for tracking the evolution of scientist’s various activites of a at INRAE.
+Nonetheless, challenges persist, including the integration of assessment for open science pratices, of interdisciplinary research, scientific integrity, and qualitative assessment - goals central to this perspective.